uport-project/uport-ios-sdk/README.md

-This project is no longer maintained
+This project is no longer maintained.

-If you have a use-case that requires rebooting this repository, please post to [veramo-discussions](https://github.com/uport-project/veramo/discussions/) or send us a message at veramo-hello@mesh.xyz
+If you have a use-case that requires rebooting this repository, please post to [veramo-discussions](https://github.com/uport-project/veramo/discussions/) or send us a message at veramo-hello@mesh.xyz.